 In my practice, I recommend a training plateau following a progression of mileage within a training to provide the body time to adapt to the additional workload.
 Certain pathologic conditions necessitate this slow progression.
 For example, shin splint injuries may take up to three weeks to recover from a change in training.
 In my runners who have bony injuries like shin splints, I advocate for only adding one variable every 2-3 weeks.
 In the 2 to 3 weeks the bone will adapt and become stronger from this new stimulus.

 The strength and flexibility risk factors are widely varied and met with multiple confounding factors in research.
-When it comes to strength this should be something assessed on a case by case basis for each runner.
+When it comes to strength this should be something assessed on a case-by-case basis for each runner.

 Like strength, range of motion is not strongly associated with common running injuries.
 In fact, there is evidence suggesting limited hip internal rotation is protective against injury because the tissues are more compliant and the range of motion less exposing to vulnerable structures.
+(Read about common injuries for female runners here.)

 Well-known biomechanist Irene Davis has a saying, “runners should land softly and well-aligned.”
 In this statement, she is nicely reducing the vast evidence on running form and injury.
 Running injuries are linked to high ground reaction forces as well as poor pelvis and lower extremity alignment while running.